City of South Perth residents and property owners can dispose of additional waste and recycling at the Recycling Centre.

-The vouchers entitle the ratepayer to dispose of two payloads of green waste and one payload of general waste per year.
+The vouchers entitle the residential ratepayer to dispose of two payloads of green waste and one payload of general waste per year.

 To use, tear off the whole entry voucher and present it in full to the attendant at the Recycling Centre.